histoire-dev/histoire/docs/guide/config.md

 ## Global JS and CSS

 Your components may be using globally defined CSS (like CSS frameworks) or JS (like stores or helpers).
-Histoire provide an easy way to inject anything into each story by linking a setup file.
+Histoire provides an easy way to inject anything into each story by linking a setup file.

 ```ts
 // histoire.config.ts